FREE CONSULTATION

 10.1 How Google Lens Reads Images

-Lens uses a combination of: object detection, entity recognition (matching to Google’s Knowledge Graph), OCR for text within images, visual shopping graph connections, and scene understanding for interpreting context and relationships between objects.
+Lens combines object detection, entity recognition (matching against Google’s Knowledge Graph), OCR for any text in the image, connections into the visual shopping graph, and scene understanding to interpret how objects relate to each other.

 10.2 Optimization for Lens